gdraheim/timetrack-odoo/tabxlsx.md

 line tool.
 The first argument is usually some `data.xlsx` but it can also be `.csv` or `.md` file - the input parser gets selected from the file extension automatically.

-Additional arguments are the columns to be selected for output - being a subset of the data from the input file.
+Additional arguments are the columns to be `selected` for output - being a subset of the data from the input file.
 Just like with `headers` each column can be formatted in the style of Python's `string.format()`.
-The `selects` columns fall back to known formatting if not provided - including Date/Time columns which are generally recognized in all library parts.
+The `selected` columns fall back to known formatting if not provided - including Date/Time columns which are generally recognized in all library parts.